-The Department of Defense (DoD) has issued new guidance for implementing the Cybersecurity Maturity Model Certification (CMMC) program which aims to bolster the cybersecurity posture of the defense industrial base (DIB).
+The Department of Defense (DoD) issued guidance in January, 2025 for implementing the Cybersecurity Maturity Model Certification (CMMC) program which aims to bolster the cybersecurity posture of the defense industrial base (DIB).
 This initiative is crucial in safeguarding Controlled Unclassified Information (CUI) and Federal Contract Information (FCI) from increasingly sophisticated cyber threats.

 CMMC Level 1 (Self-Assessment)

 This level applies to contracts that involve only FCI.
-Contractors are required to conduct a self-assessment in accordance with FAR clause 52.204-21 to ensure compliance.
+The security requirements are derived from FAR clause 52.204-21.
 The requirements focus on the basic safeguarding of FCI, excluding publicly available government-provided information and simple transactional data.
+Contractors are required to conduct a self-assessment in accordance with the procedures set forth in § 170.15(c)(1) and submit assessment results in the Supplier Performance Risk System (SPRS).

 CMMC Level 2 (Self-Assessment or Certification)